hacks-guide/Guide-WiiU/docs/user-guide/tiramisu/finalizing-setup.md

 ### Additional Homebrew Apps

-- **SaveMii mod** is a homebrew app that lets you manage your Wii U and vWii save data.
+- **SaveMii Inject Mod** is a homebrew app that lets you manage your Wii U and vWii save data.
 - **Bloopair** is a Tiramisu module that lets you wirelessly connect most popular Bluetooth capable controllers.
 See [this page](https://gbatemp.net/threads/bloopair-connect-controllers-from-other-consoles-natively.594289/) for more details.
 - The **Homebrew Appstore** lets you browse and download homebrew apps directly from your Wii U.

 ### Additional Homebrew Apps - What You Need

-- The latest version of [SaveMii mod](https://wiiubru.com/appstore/zips/savemii_mod.zip).
+- The latest version of [SaveMii Inject Mod](https://wiiubru.com/appstore/zips/savemii_inject_mod.zip).
 - The latest version of [Bloopair](https://github.com/GaryOderNichts/Bloopair/releases).
 - `wiiu-extracttosd.zip` of the [HB Appstore](https://github.com/fortheusers/hb-appstore/releases/).

 ### Additional Homebrew Apps - Extracting Files to the SD Card

-1. Copy the contents of the newly downloaded `savemii_mod.zip` file to the root of your SD Card.
+1. Copy the contents of the newly downloaded `savemii_inject_mod.zip` file to the root of your SD Card.
 1. Copy the contents of the newly downloaded `Bloopair_vX.X.X.zip` file to the root of your SD Card.
 1. Copy the contents of the newly downloaded `wiiu-extracttosd.zip` file to the root of your SD Card.